 I could not pay with my credit card at the dive center, rather, they expected payment in cash and in euros.

 That issue was resolved by going to a nearby marina where I could pay by card, but be aware that electronic payment may not always be available.

-The Cuban currency system changed in 2021, and to make a long story short, you will make your life a lot easier if you bring euros in cash for the duration of your Cuban holiday in 2022.
+The Cuban currency system changed in 2021, and to make a long story short, you will make your life a lot easier if you bring euros in cash for the duration of your Cuban holiday.

 Scuba Diving In Varadero | Diving Centers